 Different from regular anomaly detection, the input and output are segments, instead of single observation.
 A returned segment may partially overlap with a true anomaly segment.
+As Fig. 7 shows, we define that if a returned anomaly segment

 TABLE I: Details of the datasets in our experiments.